Demystifying AI for the rest of us

 "A guide to taming the world's most sophisticated autocomplete"

-Everyone's using AI now - ChatGPT, Claude, Gemini, DeepSeek.
-You've probably tried at least one.
-But are you getting much out of it, and is AI genuinely intelligent, or is something else going on?
-You don't need to know how to code nor have a math degree to understand this.
-You just need to know how the thing works.
+Everyone's using AI these days, whether that's ChatGPT, Claude, Gemini, or DeepSeek, and you've probably tried at least one of them.
+The real question is whether you're actually getting much out of it, and whether AI is genuinely intelligent or whether something else is going on under the hood.
+You don't need to know how to code, and you don't need a math degree to understand this; you just need to know how the thing works.

 Typing a prompt and blindly hoping for a good response will only get you so far.
 To get more out of these tools, you need to understand the mechanism behind them.
-Here, we'll break down how LLMs are made, how they function, and why they work the way they do - without the complex technobabble.
+In this post, I'll break down how LLMs are made, how they function, and why they behave the way they do, without the complex technobabble.

-From there, we'll cover practical ways to work around the limitations of modern AI.
-You'll understand why your 20-message conversation started giving worse answers, why the AI agrees with whatever you imply, and why it nails creative writing but sometimes fumbles basic arithmetic.
-These quirks will stop being frustrating mysteries and start being predictable behaviors you can work around.
-These lessons will make you more effective with AI today, and help you keep up as it evolves.
+From there, I'll cover practical ways to work around the limitations of modern AI.
+By the end, you'll understand why your 20-message conversation started giving worse answers, why the AI agrees with whatever you imply, and why it nails creative writing but sometimes fumbles basic arithmetic.
+These quirks will stop being frustrating mysteries and start being predictable behaviours that you can work around.
+Consequently, these lessons should make you more effective with AI today, and help you keep up as it evolves.

 How did we get here?
 The road to modern LLMs

-The desire for artificial intelligence has long been something that humanity sought for throughout history.
-AI has often been depicted in historical literature as independent automatons, golems, robots, etc. - forging intelligence out of inanimate matter.
-However, the actual scientific approach to AI really only started in the 1950s.
+The desire for artificial intelligence is something humanity has sought throughout history.
+AI has often been depicted in historical literature as independent automatons, golems, and robots, forging intelligence out of inanimate matter.
+However, the actual scientific approach to AI only really started in the 1950s.

-To understand why today's AI feels so different from the chatbots of the past, we have to look at the bottlenecks we overcame.
-Early attempts at AI involving rigid, hand-coded rules (1960s - 1990s) shifted us towards statistical models (1990s - 2010s) that simply guessed the next word based on probability.
-Then came Neural Networks (2010 - 2017) that learned to find patterns in text, but also had major limitations: training was painfully slow, and the models would lose track of information in longer inputs (like forgetting the beginning of a story by the time it reached the end).
-The Transformer architecture solved both problems: its attention system could track contextual connections across entire passages, and it could be trained much faster using modern GPU computing power.
+To understand why today's AI feels so different from the chatbots of the past, it helps to look at the bottlenecks that were overcome along the way.
+Early attempts at AI involved rigid, hand-coded rules (1960s to 1990s), which subsequently shifted towards statistical models (1990s to 2010s) that simply guessed the next word based on probability.
+Then came neural networks (2010 to 2017), which learned to find patterns in text but also had major limitations: training was painfully slow, and the models would lose track of information in longer inputs (think of forgetting the beginning of a story by the time it reached the end).
+The transformer architecture subsequently solved both problems, since its attention system could track contextual connections across entire passages, and it could be trained much faster using modern GPU computing power.

 Under the hood, all of this works because text gets converted into numbers.
 Words and word-pieces become numerical representations (known as vector embeddings), and training means adjusting millions to billions of numbers until the model gets good at predicting what comes next.
-Those numbers - called parameters or weights - are what define how the model behaves.
-If you're actually interested in the technical details, check out 3Blue1Brown's excellent playlist on neural networks and transformers, otherwise keep on reading.
+Those numbers, called parameters or weights, are what define how the model behaves.
+If you're interested in the technical details, check out 3Blue1Brown's excellent playlist on neural networks and transformers, otherwise keep on reading.

 It's autocomplete all the way down